GenStatLeipzig/GWAMA_olfaction/README.md

 - **07b_I2_sensitivity.R**: Sensitivity analysis to investigate the impact of each single study on the heterogeneity of index variants.

+- **07c_mrmega_regression.R**: MR-MEGA regression to estimate ancestry-caused heterogeneity for index variants.
+Note that single study summary statistics will not be provided.

+- **07d_mrmega_summary.R**: Lookup of MR-MEGA results for index variants.

 ### Heritability

 - **08a_ldsc_preparation.R**: Convert summary statistics into the LDSC format and prepare the munge file.
 The created munge script has to be executed manually before the next step.